Rural Development Foundation, Poland: Program e-VITA

 Since January 2004 the Rural Development Foundation (RDF) in partnership with the Polish-American Freedom Foundation has organized the "Active Village, Building the Information Society, e-VITA” program.
 The e-VITA program brings technology and information to residents of Poland's villages by working with local governments in making technology more readily available in rural areas.
 This is done through both establishing infrastructure and networks as well as educating residents on how it works.
 By providing more people access to the Internet villages are able to communicate faster, find better solutions to common problems, and broaden their understanding of the world.

 The program has been implemented in two editions, first in 2004-05 and then from 2006 to 2008.
 Each edition has three main objectives: to support selected communities in the use of information technology, build portal for rural areas to be able to have internet connection, and then hold classes for community members to learn how to use the new technology.
 These two editions of e-VITA program have built enough networks for 1,967 village residents to access the Internet.
 The networks have especially benefitted schools, health facilities, recreational areas, and libraries.
 Furthermore, villages have taken their own initiatives to use the Internet to promote municipal information, cultural heritage festivals, and along with many other weekly events.

 Today, the third edition of e-VITA now focuses two tasks.
 The first is on activities for design and construction of computer networks in 27 municipalities.
 At the same time, e-VITA provides locals support though free expert advisory assistance for construction of networks, advise in preparing EU grant applications, and training for local leaders in the planning and implementation of technical projects.

 The second task of e-VITA is known as ‘round table’ debates.
 These debates bring together experts in technology, local government officials, NGO leaders, and business representatives to host discussions on relevant community topics for the public to attend.
 E-VITA has developed a close partnership with local governments and NGO's and they have been essential to the success of the program.

 Through e-VITA's success a nationwide web portal has recently been launched to provide a one-stop source for up-to-date information for Polish villagers to use.
 The website,Witryna Wiejska has become an essential meeting place for thousands of people from all over Poland to find useful information.

-The progress of the e-VITA program has had an extremely important role in building a technologically savvy society.
-The interest of local authorities and their understanding of these issues is an essential to gain success in these rural area residents.
-RDF will continue to work with other NGO's, business and government leaders to speed the growth of access to networks for more communities throughout Poland in the future.
+The progress of the e-VITA program has had an important role in building a technologically advanced society.
+The interest of local authorities and their understanding of these issues are essential to gain success in these rural area residents.
+RDF will continue to work with other NGOs, businesses and government leaders to speed the growth of access to networks for more communities throughout Poland in the future.